As production goes…so goes the practice! Too direct or spot on?

 3. Follow Up with Your Dental Patients to Reduce Late Arrivals and No-shows

 Dental care relies on practice management and marketing systems.
 Your dental practice will increase production when patients are in the chair for treatment.
+Continue patient engagement through phone calls and text messages between appointments.

 Treatment plans are the first step.
 But because patients are busy and prone to forgetfulness it’s vital that your office staff be proactive with follow-up phone calls.